StasBratanich/RecycleViewDBZ/README.md

 ## ℹ️ Usage

-1. **Scrolling:** Swipe up or down to scroll through the list of characters.
+**Scrolling:** Swipe up or down to scroll through the list of characters.
-2. **Character Details:** Tap on a character card to view more details.

 ## 📌 Screenshots